Updated 30 August 2015

 Royalty of an entirely different kind may be amongst the forebears of Madog Kynaston’s wife, Isolda Percy of Northumberland.
 Neither Morris nor the Visitation reveal any more about Isolda, but Philip Yorke’s The Royal Tribes of Wales (published in 1799) does.
 Yorke tells us that Isolda was a daughter of the Earl of Northumberland.
 Yorke also states that Isolda’s husband Madog Kynaston was killed in the Battle of Shrewsbury (in 1403).
 If the few available sources relating to Isolda (such as Burke’s Genealogical and Heraldic History of the Commoners of Great Britain) can be relied upon, Isolda also lost her brother, Henry “Hotspur” Percy (who led the forces against King Henry VI), during that battle.
 Madog Kynaston and Hotspur Percy, who lost their lives while fighting on the same side, were brothers-in-law as well as brothers in arms, it would seem.

 What is known with certainty is that the parents of Hotspur were Henry Percy, 1st Earl of Northumberland, and his wife Margaret de Neville.
 Henry was the son of Henry de Percy and Mary of Lancaster, or Mary Plantaganet.
 He was therefore also a great great grandson of Henry Plantaganet – King Henry III of England.
 His wife Margaret was a descendant of King John.
 This would make Isolda Percy a descendant of King John too, and a 3 x great granddaughter of Henry III.
-It would also make Isolda’s descendants – Kynastons, Atcherleys and others – ‘of Royal blood’ … if she was the daughter of Henry, 1st Earl of Northumberland.
+It would also make Isolda’s descendants – including Judith Kynaston and her Atcherley children – ‘of Royal blood’ … if Isolda was the daughter of Henry, 1st Earl of Northumberland.

 The problem with this theory is that there does not seem to be universal agreement that Henry had a daughter named Isolda.
 Having described Isolda as a daughter of the Earl of Northumberland in his Genealogical and Heraldic History of the Commoners of Great Britain, Burke then contradicts himself in his General and heraldic dictionary of the peerage and baronetage by listing only one daughter for Henry, named Margaret.
 Another publication, Plantaganet Ancestry, also lists only Margaret while The Complete Peerage indicates that Henry did not have any daughters!